Explaining how babies are made (and sex)

 Small, frequent, repeated chats.
 It is no longer one talk about sex, it is about many chats over the whole of childhood.

 Share your values and beliefs about sex.
 Start letting your child know what sexual behaviours and attitudes are okay and not okay in your family.
 And make sure that you also explain why you feel this way.
-This blogpost talks more about sexual values and beliefs.
+This blog post talks more about sexual values and beliefs.

 Resources for explaining how babies are made